NASCAR to resume season May 17 with seven races in 10 days - WHIZ News

 “Our priority right now is to try and get back racing in a safe way,” said Steve O’Donnell, chief racing development officer.

 NASCAR follows the UFC as the first major sports organizations to get back to work since the coronavirus pandemic shut down U.S. sports in mid-March.
-The Professional Bull Racing Series resumed competition last weekend and there has been some horse racing.
+The Professional Bull Riding series resumed competition last weekend and there has been some horse racing.

 NASCAR’s revised schedule goes only through May and has a pair of Wednesday Cup races, fulfilling fans’ longtime plea for midweek events.
 The first of those races will be at Darlington, three days after the return race at the 70-year-old, egg-shaped oval.